ESAT Chemistry: Revision Notes

 Most testedC11.5

-This topic covers how to calculate the overall energy change in a chemical reaction by considering the energy needed to break chemical bonds in reactants and the energy released when new bonds form in the products.
+The overall energy change in a reaction is calculated from the energy needed to break chemical bonds in the reactants and the energy released when new bonds form in the products.

 Revise this topic ›Electrolysis